uvarc/rc-website/content/userinfo/ivy.md

 # Data Transfer In/Out of Ivy

-Moving your data in and out of Ivy requires that it move through a Data Transfer Node (DTN).
+Moving your data in and out of Ivy requires that it move through the [Data Transfer Node (DTN)](https://ivyxfer.hpc.virginia.edu).
 This node has 100TB of storage and a web interface for you to move your data.

 - - -